 The characteristically barren and hilly terrain was the starting point for our discussion about the location.
 The possibilities were the deciding factor and the client bought the plot, 1 km from an old fishing settlement and 300 metres from the settlements northern inlet.
 Two buildings form a pair in a carefully chosen position.
 The site is up high but not high enough to see the strati from ground level.
 The terrain and the clients desire for a sea view decided the main building’s section with the upper floor adapted in height to afford a view of the strait.
 A smaller supplementary building forms a visual barrier towards the neighbours and defines the site boundary.
 The space between the buildings is taken in possession.
 The programme is in two parts: the larger house containing kitchen, living room, bedroom and bath and the smaller with two bedrooms for guests.
 The layout in the main building is based on the idea of gathering around fireplace and vista, an almost primitive layout.
 The chimney takes the centre point of the building with two fireplaces on top of each other.
 The living room with the top fireplace on one short side and view on the other, kitchen with the bottom fireplace and view in the opposite direction facing south.
 The window apertures afford a view of unspoiled nature only.
 Because of the clients interest in wood, it has been systematically used for structure, facade and interior surfaces.
 Wood has an unbeatable potential for in situation treatment, which the building’s contact with the ground demonstrates.
 The facade’s lid passes over the base and is carefully sawn just above the terrain.
 The buildings respond to the smallest movement and complete our deliberations about the site.

 A group of pines that grow with rare force give the place shelter from storms that sweep in regularly.
-Between the trees, a group of buildings are placed to seek sun shelter and views.
+Between the trees, four buildings are placed to seek sun shelter and views.
 The entrance, living room, kitchen, and terrace form a large transparent room, facing both the sea in the northeast and the evening sun towards the southwest.
 Serving functions are conversely closed, turned away from the sea along an adjoining airy corridor.
 In the quietest position of the house is the master bedroom.
 The freestanding guesthouse is like a boat, all everyday functions are on a compressed surface independent of the other buildings.
 At the far end of the plot, in the most secluded location is the sauna.
 With a foundation on boulders found on the site, the building takes a step up into the plot’s slightly sloping terrain.
 Between pines, in the protection of surrounding buildings, it scouts down towards the sea.

 The house is located on the border between a flatter lower landscape and an elongated higher ridge.
 Like coarse pixels, the rooms on the ground floor are adapted to the plot’s high-resolution topography.
 Different functions are at different heights, but within the same space.
 The living room is at the bottom.
 On an intermediate level are the kitchen, entrance hall and bathroom.
 On an upper level, overlooking the nearest bay is the library/ guest room.
 With a ceiling at a constant level and floors at different levels, the room height varies greatly.
 The common functions naturally have the highest room height, and the adapted heights of the floor levels provide direct connections to the outside entrance area and terraces.
 The bright interior of the living room and kitchen and large varied openings towards three directions compensate for dark winter months based on the client’s partly southern European origins and longing for light.
 The top floor is another world.
 Separated from the other functions are three bedrooms and a bathroom arranged under a steep gabled roof, which provides typically cozy attic rooms.
 Wood is used consistently in frames, facades, and roof.